abigailglover/github-final-project/README.md

 # github-final-project

-This repo is for my final IBM Github project from Getting started with Git and Github on Coursera.
+This repository is for my final IBM Github project from Getting started with Git and Github on Coursera.

 -----------------------------------
+## Task 3

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.